No, not what every self-respecting beige-suit wearer from the 70s passed for exotic food, and not a box of matches.

 The Vestals did not just care to one flame.
 They cared also to the Palladium of Pallas Athena – the holy image on which the entire fate of the Roman Empire was said to rest.
 They cared, too, for the Penates, the household deities, guardians of all Romans.

 Much like Aeneas was gifted his shield by the smithing God Vulcan, to aid in his protection so that Rome may be; Rome was gifted these images by Athena, via Aeneas, so that she may achieve her great destiny.
+But it was Vesta and her priestesses who were left to guard them.

 Given that the Roman legacy lives on, her language refuses to die, her institutions, some limping and some galloping, take us striding into the 21st century, is it any wonder, then, that Vesta clings in our sky as an ever-present watcher?